-In January 2017, the MHTC approved re-activating the Cost Share Program.
-Project applications were due June 30, 2017 with project selection to occur in late August 2017.
+In January 2017, the MHTC approved re-activating the Cost Share Program in fiscal year 2018.
 The Cost Share Committee will meet approximately 3 times a year to select Cost Share projects.
+As the funds for the Cost Share Program become committed and the availability of funds is pushed to future years, the expectation is the number of loan applications will increase to accelerate those funds.